Rinkitink in Oz: Plot summary

 Zella, wearing the shoes but unaware of the power they convey, travels to the palace on Coregos to sell honey to Queen Cor.
 Inga sees her and, recognizing her shoes, trades shoes with her.
 Again possessing the pearls, he overpowers Cor who escapes and flees to Regos.
 Inga frees the enslaved people of Pingaree, who sail back home.
 However his parents are still captives of Gos and Cor, who take them to the neighboring country of the subterranean Nomes, and pay the Nome King Kaliko to use his magic to keep them captive.

 Inga, Rinkitink and Bilbil arrive in the Nome Kingdom.
 For safety, Rinkitink carries the pink pearl which confers invulnerability.
 The Nome King refuses to release Inga's parents because of his promise to Cor and Gos, although he claims to bear no animosity toward the travelers.
 Rinkitink and Inga sleep in the Nome King's palace that night, but in the morning Kaliko attempts to kill both of them by various devious traps.
 Both escape by means of the power of the pearls they carry.

 In Oz, Dorothy learns of these events and travels to the Nome Kingdom with the Wizard of Oz to confront Kaliko.
 She forces him to release Inga's parents.
 Reunited with Inga, they all travel to Oz.
 The Wizard discovers that Bilbil is actually Prince Bobo of Boboland who has been turned into a goat by a cruel magician.
 He and Glinda are able to restore him to human form, which also cures his disagreeable disposition.

 Inga, his parents, Rinkitink, and Bobo return to the rebuilt island of Pingaree.
 Soon afterwards, a boat arrives from Gilgad to take Rinkitink back home.
 Rinkitink objects that he does not want to return to his royal duties, but eventually is persuaded to return, accompanied by his friend Prince Bobo.

-Reissue
+Reissues

 In 1939, Rinkitink in Oz was one of six Oz books specially reissued by Rand McNally in a condensed, small-format "junior edition" for young readers, as a promotion for the MGM film of The Wizard of Oz.

+According to A Brief Guide to Oz, a "brief racial insult — a tottenhot is a lesser form of man - has been excised from some later editions."